hexaaelia/neocities/blog/entries/10_Continuance.md

 But since I met you.

-Don't want to die no more.
+I Don't want to die no more.